baden03/print-o-matic/readme.txt

 = 2.1.7 =
 * re-added method of passing default and print-trigger specific data to js script using wp_add_inline_script
+* added a bit of pause to allow for top and bot html to fully load
+* pause before print now is for adjustingg the amount of time to let the print preview render before reverting back to display layout

 = 2.1.6 =
 * pause before print is now pause time to allow the browser to render the print-preview before resetting back to display layout